UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 We can *pipe* the `echo` command's output (stdout) to a file using the `>` operator. `echo hello world > my_file` would write the text "hello world" to the `my_file` file.

 Piping using the `|` operator comes in handy when you wish to combine commands.
-For example, let's say you have a command `my_command` that results in a very large output.
+For example, you have a command `my_command` that results in a huge output.
 You can search this command's output using the `grep` command.
 Running the full command as `my_command | grep pattern`, you are running `my_command`, piping its output to `grep`'s input, and then `grep` only prints lines with `pattern`.

 There are more advanced ways in which you can use the piping operators (`|`, `>`, `<`) to combine the functions of commands.
-This is just a simple introduction to help you when you encounter these in the wild.
+However, this section is just a simple introduction to help you when you encounter these in the wild.

 ### More Parameters